Battle of the Boxes: Polycarbonate vs. ABS vs. PVC -Which material makes the best Electrical Enclosure?

-First, it is important to distinguish the differences between thermoplastics.
-Polycarbonate is a homogeneous material, meaning it is made of a single type of plastic.
+ABS and PVC are both made by combining other materials.
 ABS is a combination of acrylonitrile, butadiene, and styrene plastics.
-Lastly, PVC is made up of chlorine and carbon.
+PVC is made up of chlorine and carbon.

-The next step in choosing the correct material for your application, is to look at the features each material offers: tensile strength, impact strength, UV resistance, flame retardancy, and thermal aging.
+The next step in choosing the correct material for your application is to look at the features each material offers: tensile strength, impact strength, UV resistance, flame retardancy, and thermal aging.

 Tensile Strength